wmikolajczyk/womiko-blog/_posts/2020-11-30-the-memory-leak.markdown

 After the fix, the script was able to process all this data in around 5 hours, thanks to multi-threaded operations which sped up the whole thing a lot.

 #### Key take aways:
-- some problems will appear ONLY when script is ran on MASSIVE scale
+- some problems will appear ONLY when Python script is ran on a MASSIVE scale
 - memory leak occurs when your application allocates more RAM than it frees in time
 - you can spot a memory leak by inspecting memory usage over time graph
 - memory leaks are pretty tough to debug - usually the only message you get is this "Out Of Memory" error